Linaro/lava/doc/v2/integration-stories.rst

     - boot
     - wait-usb-add
-    - lxc-add-device
     - auto-login
     - shell-session
     - export-env

 Since the HiKey has a serial connection we can watch the kernel boot log using the serial connection.

-AOSP provides ADB communication, hence the tests are run using lava-test-shell from within the LXC container communicating via ADB daemon on the HiKey.

 OE / Debian
 -----------